 Many beauty studies have revealed that we are drawn to more symmetrical faces.
 The same applies to both sexes regardless of the sex you’re naturally attracted to.
 However, it’s important to note that exactly symmetrical faces look odd and are often said to have an ‘alien appearance’.
 So, like we mentioned in another blog, what we actually find most attractive is near-symmetry.
 This should be the aim of correcting facial asymmetry and unevenness – we should attempt to get close to perfect symmetry but not exact symmetry.

 It’s also important to note that you should be assessed from multiple angles if you’re looking to treat an uneven face.
 Corrections from one angle may look good at that angle, but from side on or an oblique view, they might actually make the uneven appearance worse.
-This is most common in lip filler treatments with less experience practitioners only looking at lips in one dimension.
+This is most common in lip filler treatments with less experienced practitioners only looking at lips in one dimension.

 What are the treatments for an uneven face?